Fooling Partial Dependence via Data Poisoning: Experiments

-\paragraph{Adversarial scenario.} In the framework shown in Figure \ref{fig:framework}, we consider three stakeholders apparent in explainable machine learning: developer, auditor, and prediction recipients.
-Let us assume that the model predicting a heart attack should not take into account a patient's sex; although, it might be a~valuable predictor.
+\paragraph{Adversarial Scenario.} Following the framework shown in Figure~\ref{fig:framework}, we consider three stakeholders apparent in explainable machine learning: developer, auditor, and prediction recipients.
+Let us assume that the model predicting a heart attack should not take into account a patient's \texttt{sex}; although, it might be a~valuable predictor.
 An auditor analyses the model using Partial Dependence; therefore, the developer supplies a poisoned dataset for this task.
-Figure \ref{fig:heart-sex} presents two possible outcomes of the model audit that are unequivocally bound to the explanation result and dataset.
-The model remains unchanged while the stated assumption is concealed; thus, the prediction recipients become vulnerable.
-Additionally, we supply an alternative scenario where the developer wants to provide evidence of model unfairness to raise suspicion.
+Figure \ref{fig:heart-sex} presents two possible outcomes of model audit: concealed and suspected, which are unequivocally bound to the explanation result and dataset.
+In first, the model is unchanged while the stated assumption of even dependence between \texttt{sex} is concealed (equal to about 0.5); thus, the prediction recipients become vulnerable.
+Additionally, we supply an alternative scenario where the developer wants to provide evidence of model unfairness to raise suspicion (dependence for class 0 equal to about 0.7).

-\paragraph{Supportive scenario.} In this work, we consider an equation of three variables: data, model, and explanation; thus, we poison the data to fool the explanation while the model remains unchanged.
-Figures \ref{fig:graphical-abstract} and \ref{fig:heart-sex} showcase an exemplary data shift occurring in the dataset after the attack where changing only a few explanatory variables results in bending PD.
+\paragraph{Supportive Scenario.} In this work, we consider an equation of three variables: data, model, and explanation; thus, we poison the data to fool the explanation while the model remains unchanged.
+Figures \ref{fig:heart-age} and \ref{fig:heart-sex} showcase an exemplary data shift occurring in the dataset after the attack where changing only a few explanatory variables results in bending PD.
 We present a moderate change in data distribution to introduce a concept of analysing such relationships for explanatory purposes, e.g. the first result might suggest that resting blood pressure and maximum heart rate contribute to the explanation of \texttt{age}; the second result suggests how these variables contribute to the explanation of \texttt{sex}.
 We conclude that the data shift is worth exploring to analyse variable interactions in models.